bens4lsu/theskinny-publish/Content/blog2/pop-culture-notes-for-may-2004.md

 And we wouldn't have gotten to see her cry the next night as she realized that her tears kept her on and got a better singer booted.

-And most importantly, we wouldn't have gotten to see a room full of grown-up music fans loudly boo a cute, young, enthusiastic girl who was <i>crying</i>.
+And most importantly, we wouldn't have gotten to see a room full of grown-up music fans loudly boo a cute, young, enthusiastic girl who was *crying*.
 Where else are you going to see that?

 While I'm on the subject of Reality TV, I will admit that for a couple of weeks, I've been trying to work in a clever Omarosa reference.
 Some like, "as courageous as Omarosa when the sheet rock starts crumbling."
 Never could fit it in, and Omarosa has pretty much passed from cultural relevance.
 Darn.